microbean/microbean-maven-cdi/README.md

 of setting up the dozens of supporting objects for you behind the scenes.

-MicroBean Maven CDI also natively understands your user-level [`~/.m2/settings.xml` file][15], and can use it so that you can inject the right remote repositories, even taking its [local repository][17] and [mirrors][16] settings into
+microBean Maven CDI also natively understands your user-level [`~/.m2/settings.xml` file][15], and can use it so that you can inject the right remote repositories, even taking its [local repository][17] and [mirrors][16] settings into